Calm returns to Iraq’s Basra after week of violent protests

-BASRA, Iraq (AP) — A sense of calm has returned to Iraq’s southern city of Basra after a week of violent protests over unemployment and poor public services that left at least 15 people dead.
+BASRA, Iraq (AP) — A sense of calm returned to Iraq’s southern city of Basra on Sunday after a week of violent protests over unemployment and poor public services that left at least 15 people dead and threatened stability in the oil-rich region.

-Troops sent from Baghdad have reinforced police, and on Sunday government offices and markets reopened after a quiet night.
+Troops sent from Baghdad have reinforced police, and government offices and markets reopened after a quiet night.
 Municipality workers were out in force cleaning up the streets and carting away debris from the clashes.

-The oil-rich region has been convulsed by the most serious protests in years, with residents complaining of power outages, filthy tap water and soaring unemployment.
+The oil-rich region and other cities in Iraq’s southern Shiite heartland have been convulsed by the most serious protests in years, with residents complaining of power outages, filthy tap water and soaring unemployment.

 In recent days, protesters have attacked government offices, political party headquarters and the Iranian consulate.
 Many blame their woes on neighboring Iran’s outsized influence on Iraqi politics and are calling for radical change.